lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

 ## Taxonomy Group

-Terms for each group originate in the docs.
+Terms for each group originate in products.
 The glossary independently defines a term.

 ```mermaid
 erDiagram